Driving Engagement in Buying Meal Kits

 Users had tried meal kit services and lapsed.
 Without engaging features or reasons to return, these apps felt transactional rather than something to look forward to.

-[ HOW MIGHT WE ]
+HOW MIGHT WE

 How might we help users find, customize, and enjoy diverse, healthy meals in a way that fits into their busy lives — and keeps them coming back?

-[ EXPLORATION ]
+EXPLORATION

-Guided by our three focus areas, the team moved from personas and competitive insights into wireframing.
+Guided by our three focus areas, the team moved from personas and competitive insights into wire-framing.
 Early iterations were tested for usability and refined through team feedback before progressing to high-fidelity design.

 My key focus areas/contributions included the Home Page, Meal Cards, and the Rewards Page.

-Two key tensions emerged during exploration:
+3 key iterations emerged through exploration:

 Meal Card Information Density vs. Scannability

-Early meal cards included rich dietary detail, but too much information slowed browsing.
 We refined the balance — surfacing dietary icons for quick scanning while reserving deeper detail for the meal page — so users could make fast decisions without feeling uninformed.

 Rewards: List View vs. Progress Indicator

-An early rewards concept displayed a static list of available rewards, but it didn't convey a sense of progress or journey.
 We shifted to a visual progress indicator paired with milestone markers, giving users a tangible sense of how far they'd come and what they were working toward.

 A meal kit experience built for discovery, confidence, and return.